When you have a problem with your vision, there are three different kinds of specialists you may encounter:

 The application process typically begins nearly two years before you plan to enter optometry school, in the Fall semester of your senior year (if taking a gap year) or junior year (if not taking a gap year).
-At that time, you let us know that you'd like a "committee letter."
+At that time, you let us know that you'd like a "committee letter" (the deadline is Nov.
+30).
 A committee letter is a kind of summary of all the arguments in favor of your admission to optometry school, written for you by faculty at Lehman.
-As part of the process of creating the committee letter, you will provide us with letters of recommendation, a personal statement, and an application we provide.
+As part of the process of creating the committee letter, you will provide us with letters of recommendation, a personal statement, and answers to our supplementary questionnaire.
 We will also interview you.
 Note: this part of the process is not competitive!
-Everyone who takes at least five of their coure pre-optometry prerequisites at Lehman is eligible for a committee letter.
+Everyone who takes at least five of their core pre-optometry prerequisites at Lehman is eligible for a committee letter.
 The application and interview are so that we can understand you and your background better, and thus write a more effective letter on your behalf.
 This process will continue through the Spring semester.

 In the summer following your senior (if taking a gap) or junior (if not) year, you will take the OAT.

 You then apply through OptomCAS, a centralized admissions system.
 Optometry schools admit students on a rolling basis, so it's best to apply early in the cycle, perhaps in August.